Realistic Cost of Living in Panama

 If you live in a gated community in Boquete, your cost of living will be more than if you do not live in a gated community.
 Rents in gated communities in Boquete start at $1200 but can easily be $2000-$3000 depending on the property.

-Volcan, in far western Panama, offers an economical lifestyle without giving up the amenities you need like a hospital, nice restaurants, great grocery stores, and more.
-You won’t need an air conditioner if you live in the highlands so that significantly reduces your electric bill.
+Volcan, in far western Panama, offers an economical lifestyle without sacrificing the amenities you need, such as a hospital, nice restaurants, great grocery stores, and more.
+You won’t need an air conditioner if you live in the highlands, so that significantly reduces your electric bill.
 Electricity may even be included in your rent.
-The furnished two-bedroom two-bath house below rents for $700 a month with all utilities included.
+The furnished two-bedroom, two-bath house below rents for $700 per month, with all utilities included.

 volcan panama rental 750